abhisha1991/w266_final_project/analysis/README.md

 #### Relevance

+#### Summary Length vs Summary Quality

+As discussed above, we generate summaries for each of our selected models against different articles from the CNN/DM validation set.
+We chose different constrained summary length settings - 20, 30, 45, 60 words, such that we produced different summary lengths using the same model on the same article and we repeated this for several articles.

-Finally, we plot the relationship between summary length and summary quality.
+We plot the relationship between summary length and summary quality.
 We observe that there is very little relationship we can establish looking at the graphs.
-Below we have plotted a graphs that appeared to show some pattern of summary quality when varying length, but it is still inappropriate to draw any conclusions from this.
-Note that all graphs for all Model-DimensionScore combination are available in the [zip file](https://github.com/abhisha1991/w266_final_project/blob/main/analysis/varying_length_summ_scores.zip) in the analysis folder.
+Below we have plotted a graph that appeared to show some pattern of summary quality when varying length, but it is still inappropriate to draw any conclusions from this.
+Note that all graphs for all Model-DimensionScore combinations are available in the [zip file](https://github.com/abhisha1991/w266_final_project/blob/main/analysis/varying_length_summ_scores.zip) in the analysis folder.
 All grpahs have been smoothened for plotting purposes.

 ![img](https://github.com/abhisha1991/w266_final_project/blob/main/analysis/t5_consistency.png)

-The above is a sample graph is a smoothened output showing the consistency relationship of t5-base model outputs against summary length.
+The above is a sample graph (smoothened) showing the consistency relationship of t5-base model outputs against summary length.
 We see that there is no strong relationship observed.
 The same is true for other model - dimension combinations in the experiment we conducted.
+We will need to perform a more thorough analysis with even larger samples and even broader length settings to come to a firm conclusion.